 The young adult cohort dominates the profile of residents moving in and out of the city.
 Similar to other Australian cities, Perth has seen increasing demand for inner-city living and housing close to employment centres and tertiary education institutions.
-The mining boom has also generated an increased demand for inner-city housing in recent years.
+The mining boom also generates an increased demand for inner-city housing.